oVirt/ovirt-site/source/documentation/draft/building-engine.html.md

 ### Clone oVirt-engine codebase

-Choose a directory where you want to keep oVirt sources and 'cd' to it.
-Use git to clone the ovirt-engine repository into the current working directory,
+Choose a directory in which to store the oVirt source and 'cd' to it.
+Use git to clone the ovirt-engine repository into the current working directory:

       $> git clone git://gerrit.ovirt.org/ovirt-engine